ombori/grid-docs/console/releasenotes/README.md

 ## 2022-12-28

 ### Locations
+- Fixed locations list which had max 50 shown.
+It should show all locations on the side bar now under `Locations` tab

+### Installations
+- Fixed mobile type installation deployment for different environments

+## 2022-12-28

+### Locations
 - Stores and Spaces are renamed to `Locations` in the UI
 - `Locations` tab is introduced in the main sidebar tabs
 - `Library` tab options are moved to new `Menu` tab